 At Minnesota Airports

-• Interstate flights: Crossing state lines by air is still federal offense—don’t do it
+- Interstate flights: Crossing state lines by air is still a federal offense—don’t do it

 Best Practice